ptidejteam/ptidej-Ptidej/README.md

 ### To be done

 - Migrate the use of the `cfparse` library to the [`bcel` library](https://mvnrepository.com/artifact/org.apache.bcel/bcel)
-- Fix unit tests and adapt old tests with Maven (see _Java Parser_ or _JCT Tests_)
+  - Use `util.lang.CFParseBCELConvertor`?
 - Find an alternative to using the `com.sun.tools.javac` library, which is internal to the JDK.
 - Change the encoding from **windows-1252** to **UTF-8**
-- Refactoring the code to make full use of java 17
+- Refactoring the code to make full use of Java 17
+- Remove compilation warnings
+- Clean test outputs
+- Fix `PADL Creator C++ (Eclipse)`
+- Add tests to `Creator MSE`
+- Add tests to `PADL Generator PageRank`
+- Fix JPG export from the menu Export SVG in `...Swing`
+- Simplify and update "About" in `...Swing`
+- Maven-ise Caffeine

 ## Contribution guidelines